 Dr. Srigley is the Chief and Medical Director of the Program of Laboratory Medicine and Genetics at Trillium Health Partners, and a Professor in the Department of Laboratory Medicine and Pathobiology at the University of Toronto.
 He also represents Canada on the American Joint Committee on Cancer.
-In addition to his role as Expert Lead, Pathology, Dr. Srigley is Chair of the Cancer Care Advisory Committee for the Canadian Association of Pathologists.
+In addition to his role as Expert Advisor Pathology, Dr. Srigley is Chair of the Cancer Care Advisory Committee for the Canadian Association of Pathologists.

 Dr. Srigley is a graduate of the Faculty of Medicine, University of Toronto, where he also received anatomic and ontologic training, which he continued at MD Anderson Cancer Center in Houston.